SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Mathematical Model Underlying

 \SPEEDEX{} users do not submit abstract utility functions to an abstract market.
 However, most natural types of trade offers can be encoded as a simple utility function.

 Specifically, our implementation of \SPEEDEX{} accepts limit sell orders of the following form.

-\begin{definition}[Limit Sell Offer] A {\it Sell Offer} ($S$, $B$, $e$, $\alpha$) is request to sell $e$ units of good $S$ in exchange for some number $k$ units of good $B$, subject to the condition that $k\geq \alpha e$. \end{definition}
+\begin{definition}[Limit Sell Offer] A {\it Sell Offer} ($\asset{S}$, $\asset{B}$, $e$, $\alpha$) is request to sell $e$ units of good $\asset{S}$ in exchange for some number $k$ units of good $\asset{B}$, subject to the condition that $k\geq \alpha e$. \end{definition}

-The user who submits this offer implicitly says that they value $k$ units of $B$ more than $e$ units of $S$ if and only if $k\geq \alpha e$.
-Thus, the user's preferences are representable as a simple utility function.
+The user who submits this offer implicitly says that they value $k$ units of $\asset{B}$ more than $e$ units of $\asset{S}$ if and only if $k\geq \alpha e$.
+These preferences are representable as a linear utility function.

-\begin{theorem} Suppose a user submits a sell offer ($S$, $B$, $e$, $\alpha$).
-The optimal behavior of this offer (and the user's implicit preferences) is equivalent to maximizing the function $u(x_S, x_B) = \alpha x_B + x_S$ (for $x_S, x_B$ amounts of goods $S$ and $B$).
+\begin{theorem} Suppose a user submits a sell offer ($\asset{S}$, $\asset{B}$, $e$, $\alpha$).
+The optimal behavior of this offer (and the user's implicit preferences) is equivalent to maximizing the function $u(x_{\asset{S}}, x_{\asset{B}}) = \alpha x_{\asset{B}} + x_{\asset{B}}$ (for $x_{\asset{S}}, x_{\asset{B}}$ amounts of goods $\asset{S}$ and $\asset{B}$).

 \end{theorem}

 \begin{proof}